Travel Guide: The Best Beaches in Hvar, Croatia + Naturist Options

 aerial view of the hvar coastline

-Gravel beaches are located on the southwest side of the island facing the open sea, near the villages of Ivan Dolac, Zavala, and Milna, including the Pakleni Islands archipelago.
+The gravel and pebble beaches are mostly located on the southwest side of the island facing the open sea, near the villages of Ivan Dolac, Zavala, and Milna, and the Pakleni Islands archipelago.

 Except for the beaches near the island’s towns or those part of the larger resorts (check the best All-inclusive resorts in Croatia here) most of the beaches are scattered around numerous bays, inlets, and on smaller islands along the northern and southern island’s coastal line.